 Fraud Tips For Teens

-Look out for websites or companies that require small payments or offer money-back guarantees before providing an application — that’s an immediate red flag.
-Always work directly with the schools that you’re applying to and double check the FAFSA website when applying for financial aid; it should always be an official .gov site.
+Look out for websites or companies that require small payments or offer money-back guarantees before providing an application – that’s an immediate red flag.
+It’s best to work directly with the schools that you’re applying to and use the FAFSA website when applying for financial aid.
+The Federal Trade Commission website has more information on these types of scams and how you can avoid them.

 Social Media

-With social media being where kids and teens spend most of their time, it makes sense that fraudsters would target them there.
-Watch out for online quizzes that request personal information or clickbait using shocking headlines enticing you to click on a link that takes you to a site where your information is hijacked.
+With how active kids and teens are on social media, it makes sense that fraudsters target them there.
+Watch out for fake social media profiles posing as an acquaintance, popular celebrity, or corporate brand.
+Avoid online quizzes that request personal information as well as clickbait that uses shocking headlines to entice you to click on malicious links.

 Scammers are artist and can make non-reputable apps or programs appear legit.
 If a one-time payment is required before downloading anything, take that as your warning sign.
-Be smart and don’t give financial or personal information out before doing research first.
+Be smart and don’t give financial or personal information out before doing your research.

 Skill Or Talent Contests

 Another popular scam involves skill-based contests which urge teens to enter artwork, music compositions, or creative writing in order to win money or get published.
-If you “win” you’re asked for personal information that will give them access to your financial accounts to transfer the prize money or you’ll need to pay for the published work.
+If you “win”, you’re asked for personal information that’ll give them access to your financial accounts to transfer the prize money or are asked to pay for the published work.
 It’s best not to engage with these types of contests and instead report them, block the user, and delete any messages.

 Summary